-These protect the investors in two ways, they don’t let the owners leave the minority shareholders in dire situations and binds them, therefore it doesn’t allow them to just sell their share and exit from the investment, they have to sell the minority stake also.
+These protect the investors in two ways, they don’t let the owners leave the minority shareholders in dire situations and binds them; therefore, it doesn’t allow them to just sell their share and exit from the investment, they have to sell the minority stake also.
 Further, it is possible that if these rights are not present, the minority shareholders may have to settle for lower prices or may not get the due value of their investment.
 These rights ensure that such a situation doesn’t arise.

-Example of Tag along Rights
+Example of Tag-Along Rights

-As per the Shareholder Agreement between North Shore holdings limited and the its Shareholders, dated Dec 3, 2015, which can be found in the SEC filings, if any shareholder initiates the transfer of share procedure with any third party purchaser, he is supposed to circulate a notice to all other Tag along shareholders stating the following details:
+As per the Shareholder Agreement between North Shore holdings limited and its Shareholders, dated Dec 3, 2015, which can be found in the SEC filings, if any shareholder initiates the transfer of share procedure with any third party purchaser, he is supposed to circulate a notice to all other Tag along shareholders stating the following details:

-- A number of shares that are being purchased.
+- Several shares that are being purchased.

 - Details of the Purchaser

 - Per-share price agreed upon along with all terms and conditions

 - Any agreement that is being prepared or has been prepared for this purpose.